ston-fi/tonlib_new/README.md

 - [TonWallet](ton_lib/src/wallet/ton_wallet.rs) - Wrapper of wallet to sign and create external messages

 ## Getting started
 A good example of a simple TON transaction can be found in `examples/ton_transfer.rs`.
 Please start there.
-Other good examples can be found in [tonlib-rs](https://github.com/ston-fi/tonlib-rs), but they are primarily useful for understanding the concepts, as they are written using that library's specific interfaces.

 ## Basic Usage
 ```rust